ruijarimba/azure-pipelines-guidelines/guidelines/steps/dont-mix-syntax.md

     displayName: 'Set KUBECONFIG variable'
 ```

-Declare a script variable at the beginning of the script, assign the parameter
+Assign the pipeline parameter to a script variable at the beginning of the
-to it, and use the variable in the rest of the script:
+script:

 ```yaml
 steps: